 The Company pays discretionary cash bonuses to its employees and certain cash bonuses are deferred over a service period of three years.
-An employee with a deferred bonus earns a portion of the cash bonus in each of the three years if they continue employment at the Company.
+An employee with a deferred bonus earns a portion of the cash bonus in each of the three years if they continue employment at the Company while such continuous employment requirement is waived when certain criteria is met.
 All deferred cash bonuses have clawback provisions.
-None of the clawback provisions have been triggered for the year ended December 31, 2023.
-The deferred compensation liability was \$5.917,164 as of December 31, 2023.
+None of the clawback provisions have been triggered for the year ended December 31, 2024.
+The deferred compensation liability was \$12,375,414.